jillxoreilly/StatsCourseBook_2024/Chapter4_PermutationTest/.ipynb_checkpoints/MT_wk5_PermutationTypes-checkpoint.md

 :align: center
 ```

-Note in the shuffled datasets that the correlation (effect of family) is retained but the data now lie around the line $x=y$ (shown in red), whereas previously most of the data lay on one side of the line $x=y$ indicating that brothers were consistently taller than their sisters,
+Note in the shuffled datasets that the correlation (effect of family) is retained but the data now lie around the line $x=y$ (shown in red), whereas previously most of the data lay on one side of the line $x=y$ indicating that brothers were consistently taller than their sisters.
+The final permutation (highlighted in red) breaks the family structure (**not** correct in this case - hopefuly you can see why from the figure).

 ## Paired samples, correlation